-DR. BRYAN RENFRO became John Wood Community College's seventh president in January of 2023.
-Prior to becoming president of the college, he was Vice President of Academic Instruction at Texas Paris Junior College.
-Other previous higher education experiences included Associate Vice Provost of Academic and Workforce Affairs, interim Dean of Institutional Effectiveness, Research and Planning, Dean of Professional and Technical programs at Tyler Junior College, Dean of Business and Public Services at
+DR. BRYAN RENFRO became John Wood Community College's seventh president in January 2023.
+Before becoming president of the college, he served as the Vice President of Academic Instruction at Texas Paris Junior College.
+Additionally, he held the positions of Associate Vice Provost of Academic and Workforce Affairs, Interim Dean of Institutional Effectiveness, Research and Planning, and Dean of Professional and Technical programs at Tyler Junior College.
+He served as the Dean of Business and Public

-Hawkeye Community College, Assistant Dean at Colorado Mountain College, Public Safety Institute Academy Specialist at Tarrant County College District, Director, Homeland Security Training at Easter Kentucky University, Director of Institute of Corporate and Public Safety and Department Chair, Criminal Justice at NorthWest Arkansas Community College.
-Dr. Renfro has also served as a faculty member.
-Renfro earned a Ph.D. in Higher Education at Iowa State University, Master of Arts in Anthropology from the University of Arkansas, and a Bachelor of Arts in Anthropology from the University of Tennessee.
+Services at Hawkeye Community College and as an Assistant Dean at Colorado Mountain College.
+Bryan began his career in community colleges at Northwest Arkansas Community College, where he was the Director of the Institute of Corporate and Public Safety, and Department Chair of Criminal Justice and Anthropology.
+He also served as a faculty member in Anthropology and Criminal Justice.
+Renfro earned a Ph.D. in Higher Education with an emphasis in Community College Leadership at Iowa State University, a Master of Arts in Anthropology from the University of Arkansas, and a Bachelor of Arts in Anthropology from the University of Tennessee.